It’s a bustling Chinese neighbourhood with plenty of sweet-smelling street food and colourful bric-à-brac to bring home. What’s so special about that?

 Nowadays, the area is made alive by the Muslim Hui people, who share a lot of cultural and language similarities with the Han ethnic group.
 Adhering to strict Islamic principles, the Hui people do not eat pork or consume alcohol, and can be seen wearing white skull caps or colourful headscarves.

 The best place to begin your Muslim Quarter experience is via the main street also known as Huimin Jie.
 Here, visitors are treated to a kaleidoscopic sights and sounds, most of which come from the vendors selling all types of Halal food including yang rou pao mo (flatbread with lamb soup), liang pi (cold skin noodle), rou jia mo (flatbread with shredded meat), as well as the ubiquitous lamb or mutton meat on skewers.
-The amount of wonderful food on offer here is so staggering it deserves a separate article on its own.
 Best to come here with an empty stomach.

 A visit to the Muslim Quarter is always paired with two of Xi’an’s most famous landmarks, the Bell Tower and the Drum Tower.
 Whilst the Bell Tower got its name from the large bronze-cast bells stricken at dawn, the Drum Tower is named after the huge drum beaten at sunset.
 From the top of the Drum Tower, visitors are treated to a bird’s eye view of the Muslim Quarter.